George (magazine): Reception

 When it first appeared, George attracted great interest, and for a brief period had the largest circulation of any political magazine in the nation, partly due to the celebrity status of Kennedy, but it soon began losing money.
-Kennedy and George occasionally courted controversy to boost sales, one notable example being the 1997 issue wherein Kennedy in his editorial lambasted his cousins Michael Kennedy and Joe Kennedy II, whose marital scandals had recently made news, as "poster boys for bad behavior."
+Kennedy and George occasionally courted controversy to boost sales, one notable example being the 1997 issue wherein Kennedy in his editorial lambasted his cousins Michael Kennedy and Joe Kennedy II, whose marital scandals had recently made news, as "poster boys for bad behavior".

 Kennedy later complained that the magazine was not taken seriously in the publishing world.

-Critics called George "the political magazine for people who don't understand politics," assailing it for "stripping any and all discussion of political issues from its coverage of politics."
+Critics called George "the political magazine for people who don't understand politics," assailing it for "stripping any and all discussion of political issues from its coverage of politics".
 In a feature in its final issue, Spy magazine asserted that the magazine's premise was flawed because, "Politics overlapped with Pop Culture in such a limited number of ways".
 That fairly critical profile in Spy described George as "scrambling for celebrities 'with tits' as often as possible to put on the cover and then trying to figure out what that person had to do with politics".

 Decline

+By early 1997, Kennedy and Berman were locked in a power struggle, which led to screaming matches, slammed doors and even a physical altercation.
+Berman sold his share of the company and Kennedy took on his responsibilities.
+Berman's departure was followed by a rapid drop in sales for the already declining magazine.

+Hachette Filipacchi Magazines were partners in George.
+CEO David Pecker said the decline was due to Kennedy's refusal to "take risks as an editor, despite the fact that he was an extraordinary risk taker in other areas of his life."
+Pecker also said, "He understood that the target audience for George was the 18-34 year-old demographic, yet he would routinely turn down interviews that would appeal to this age group like Princess Diana or John Gotti Jr. to interview subjects like Dan Rostenkowski or Võ Nguyên Giáp."

+Shortly before his death, Kennedy had been planning a series of online chats with the 2000 presidential candidates.
+Microsoft was to provide the technology and pay for it while receiving advertising in George.

-After Kennedy died in a plane crash in 1999, Hachette Filipacchi Magazines purchased Kennedy's portion of the magazine from his estate and continued for over a year, with Frank Lalli as editor-in-chief.
+After Kennedy died in a plane crash in 1999, Hachette Filipacchi Magazines purchased Kennedy's portion of the magazine from his estate and continued for over a year with Frank Lalli as editor-in-chief.
 With falling advertising sales, the magazine ceased publication in 2001, two years after Kennedy's death.

-In 2005, Harvard Kennedy School held a panel discussion titled "Not Just Politics as Usual," which commemorated the 10th anniversary of the magazine's launch.
+In 2005, Harvard Kennedy School held a panel discussion titled "Not Just Politics as Usual", which commemorated the 10th anniversary of the magazine's launch.
 The panel was moderated by Tom Brokaw and featured appearances by other journalists.